oxo-crab/picoCTF/forensics.md

 After applying in steghide on three image only `picture3.bmp` responded.

-`steghide extract -sf picture3.bmp -p 'DUEDILIGENCE'
+`steghide extract -sf picture3.bmp -p 'DUEDILIGENCE`

 It stored the flag in a txt file which i read.